-When I joined Data Engineering over a year ago they had already adopted Architectural Decision Records (ADRs) to document architectural decisions made whilst building Auto Trader’s Data Platform.
-ADRs are listed in ThoughtWorks’ Technology Radar as a technique to adopt; Data Engineering was the first team I’ve worked on to use them.
+When I joined our data engineers over a year ago they had already adopted Architectural Decision Records (ADRs) to document architectural decisions made whilst building Auto Trader’s Data Platform.
+ADRs are listed in ThoughtWorks’ Technology Radar as a technique to adopt; our data engineers were the first team I’ve worked on to use them.
 They have allowed us to capture the context and consequences of the decisions we make; in a way that provides transparency and allows the whole team, and wider organisation, to contribute.

 What is an ADR?

 ADRs are short text files that capture a single decision; see here for a more in-depth description.
 The ADRs are numbered sequentially and monotonically; with no number reused.

 We have adopted the below convention for our ADRs:

 Title: A descriptive title in the following format:

 Status: It must have one of the below statuses.
 ADRs can only change status along the permitted transitions shown in the diagram above.